peppocola/Quality-Threshold/README.md

 This is the 30L project for "Metodi Avanzati di Programmazione" exam.
 ENJOY

-Authors:
-• Colavito Giuseppe
-• Gasparro Paolo
-• Grisulli Antonio
+Authors: Colavito Giuseppe, Gasparro Paolo, Grisulli Antonio